The Retirement Villages Act

 The foundation of the legislation for retirement villages is the Retirement Villages Act 1992.

 Part 1 of the Act deals with "preliminary" and includes definitions of terms used in the Act.
-Part 2 of the Act deals with "administration" and gives powers to a "Commissioner" - the Commissioner for Consumer Protection, an executive officer of the Department of Commerce is designated to exercise these powers.
+Part 2 of the Act deals with "administration" and gives powers to a "Commissioner" - the Commissioner for Consumer Protection is designated to exercise these powers.
 Part 3 of the Act sets out "rights and obligations of residents, owners and administering bodies" - including the need for a written residence contract, placing a memorial on the land restricting its use to a retirement village until no part of the land is any longer being used as a retirement village, how a residence contract is terminated and binds any further owner of the land.
 Part 4 of the Act deals with "resolution of disputes" and includes the powers of the State Administrative Tribunal in regard to retirement villages.
-[Note: The State Administrative Tribunal has taken over the powers of the former Retirement Villages Tribunal.]
 Part 5A introduces the concept of a "statutory manager" when necessary to protect the well-being or financial interests of residents.
 Part 5 contains a number of miscellaneous provisions including those persons who are not to be involved in the administration of retirement villages.

 To read the Act, click here